Download or Connect to Resource (508.8 MB)

 The next segment of film opens with a shot of the nearly completed Miller library on the Mayflower Hill campus.
 It then shows Roberts Union completed, and some new construction (possibly the men’s dormitories).
 It also shows some construction equipment in a depression, probably one that was later filled with water to make Johnson Pond (the earth removed from the pond was used for landscaping).

 The film again moves to downtown Waterville for a parade down College Avenue, led by cheerleaders and the Colby Band, and later shows them marching onto the football field.
 There is no actual game footage, but there is footage of the Colby Mule (the mascot).
+This sequence probably took place at Colby Night on October 25, 1940.
+The drum majorette leading the band is Thelma Proctor Matheson, Colby class of 1943.

 The final segment of film was shot of a major parade in downtown Worcester, Massachusetts, probably on April 27, 1940.
 This parade marked a reunion of the 104th Infantry, in commemoration of the World War I Battle of Apremont (1918).